Why Is My Turntable or Record Player So Quiet or Sound low? Check Here

 Is your turntable or record player so quiet or sound low even after turning the volume knob to the max?

-I see many people looking for solutions to fix the low sound problems on their turntables but all I see in other articles and forums is that everyone is telling them to turn on the phono preamp.
+I see many people looking to troubleshoot a turntable or record player with no sound or very low sound from speakers but all I see online, i.e., in other articles and forums is that everyone is telling them to turn on the phono preamp.

-Well, I agree that the phono preamp is the major reason but leaving it aside, there are still many reasons why you could face record player low sound issues.
+Well, I agree that the phono preamp is the major reason but leaving it aside, there are still many other reasons due to which you could face record player low sound issues.

-So, in this article, we have shared all the major issues responsible for low sound problems and their solutions so that you can fix your record player or turntable in no time.
+So, to fulfill my urge to make a one-stop solution for all people facing low sound problems, I have written this article in which we have shared all the possible reasons behind turntables being quiet and their solutions so that you can fix your record player or turntable in no time.

-To determine the reason behind your setup, I recommend you follow all the solutions until you find the real culprit.
+As I said there are many reasons so we first need to find the reason at your end and to find the culprit, I recommend you follow all the mentioned solutions one of one until you find the real culprit.

 Reason 1: Phono Preamp Issue

-In almost all the articles and YouTube videos, people are putting a major focus on resolving this because, in almost all cases, a turned-off phono preamp is the reason behind the record player being so quiet problem.
+In almost all the articles and YouTube videos, people are focusing on the phono preamp because, in almost all cases, a turned-off phono preamp is the reason behind the record player being so quiet.

 Solution: